idslme/IDSL.SpectraPrediction/README.md

 # IDSL.SpectraPrediction

-Predicting MS/MS spectra for chemical compounds using machine learning and quantum chemistry methods.
+Predicting MS/MS spectra for chemical compounds using machine learning (ML) and quantum chemistry (QC) methods.

 For a given list of Name, SMILES and ESI Adduct, we can predict the MS/MS spectra using machine learning and QC methods.
 Those spectra will be uploaded and shared via the zenodo.org database.